 - Students will not stand while the bus is moving

 - Students will not stand on the seats of the bus

-If any problem arises while at Boston Mills, the advisors and/or your chaperone can be contacted through the Information Office in the lodge or found upstairs in the snowboard rental area.
+If any problem arises while at Brandywine, the advisors and/or your chaperone can be contacted through the Information Office in the lodge or found upstairs in the snowboard rental area.